 As appropriate, the financial assumption may include a maximum of three percent (3%) interest on the deferred developer fee.
-The maximum inflation factor for asset and partnership management fees will be three percent (3%).
 Development Cost budget line items for marketing shall not exceed \$1,500 per unit and for common area furnishings shall not exceed \$1,000 per unit.